Ashfaqsidd47s/bingo-master-ts/README.md

 Sure, there are tons of tutorials for building games like **chess** or **tic-tac-toe**, but:

-* **Chess** requires deeper technical and game knowledge — not everyone can just jump in and play.
+* **Chess** why would someone will play my version of chess if there are multiple opotions out there and  — not everyone can just jump in and play chess you first need to know how to play it .
 * **Tic-tac-toe** is a bit too simple — more like a kid’s game.

 **Bingo Master**, though, sits perfectly in the middle.
-It's strategic but approachable.
+It's strategic but approachable. and this was the game that i used to play in my school when we had nothing in classroom we can't even go back to hostels and we dont have mobile phone now what lets play bingo and you wont belive we have filled almost intire notebook at a time just by these bingo boards it was a crase at that time. so its a nostalgic project as well.

 > ⚠️ Warning: Long devlog ahead...
 > But if you're here just to play the game, [**click here to start playing!**](#play-now)